NikolaySuslov/SandboxAssetServer/docs/api.md

 Returns:

 * `200/204` - Request successful.
+* `400` - Uploaded assets must have a Content-Type.
 * `401` - Asset does not allow anonymous access/writes/deletion.
 * `403` - Asset does not allow unprivileged access/writes/deletion.
 * `404` - No asset with this ID.